Voitanyk/ProjectForJenkins/README.md

-# QA internship web project
+# QA Internship Web Project

 ## What is Vikta
 Vikta project is a simple web-application created for teaching students of GD Junior Test Automation Engineers Schooland.
 It is based on such technologies as: Spring Framework, MySQL, Java Faker, JUnit and Allure.